 1. Prepare your spouse for this talk:

 Approach it from a place of love.
-When you approach things from a place of love, whatever happens was meant to be.
+When you approach things from a place of love, whatever happened was meant to be.
 Avoid coming from a place of fear, anger, or hatred.

 You will want privacy.
 If necessary, arrange for children, if any, to spend the night with relatives or friends.
 However, if you have reason to be concerned about your spouse reacting badly or violently, have this talk somewhere public.
 Consider your timing.
 Don’t choose a day when one or both of you is having other problems, such as health or work-related issues.
 That will only add salt to an already festering wound.